 Why can’t I get turned on?

 Difficulty getting turned on can be caused by a variety of factors, including physical factors such as hormonal imbalances and medications, psychological factors such as stress and anxiety, and relationship issues.
-Lack of sexual arousal may also be related to low sex drive or other medical conditions.
+Lack of sexual arousal may also be related to low Libido or other medical conditions.
 Addressing the underlying causes is important in developing an effective treatment plan to address difficulty getting turned on.

 How can I fullfill my sex drive?